Codeine: Pharmacokinetics

-Due to increased metabolism of codeine to morphine, ultrarapid metabolizers (those possessing more than two functional copies of the CYP2D6 allele) are at increased risk of adverse drug effects related to morphine toxicity.
+Due to the increased metabolism of codeine to morphine, ultrarapid metabolizers (those possessing more than two functional copies of the CYP2D6 allele) are at increased risk of adverse drug effects related to morphine toxicity.
 Guidelines released by the Clinical Pharmacogenomics Implementation Consortium (CPIC) advise against administering codeine to ultrarapid metabolizers, where this genetic information is available.
 The CPIC also suggests that codeine use be avoided in poor metabolizers, due to its lack of efficacy in this group.

 Codeine and its salts are readily absorbed from the gastrointestinal tract, and ingestion of codeine phosphate produces peak plasma concentrations in about one hour.
 Plasma half life is between 3 and 4 hours, and oral/intramuscular analgesic potency ratio is approximately equal to 1:1.5.
 The most common conversion ratio, given on equianalgesia charts used in the United States, Canada, the UK, Republic of Ireland, the European Union, Russia and elsewhere as 130 mg IM equals 200 mg PO—both of which are equivalent to 10 mg of morphine sulphate IV and 60 mg of morphine sulphate PO.
 The salt:freebase ratio of the salts of both drugs in use are roughly equivalent, and do not generally make a clinical difference.

 Codeine is metabolised by O- and N-demethylation in the liver to morphine and norcodeine.
 Hydrocodone is also a metabolite of codeine in humans.
-Codeine and its metabolites are excreted almost entirely by the kidney, mainly as conjugates with glucuronic acid.
+Codeine and its metabolites are mostly removed from the body by the kidneys, primarily as conjugates with glucuronic acid.

 The active metabolites of codeine, notably morphine, exert their effects by binding to and activating the μ-opioid receptor.
+People that can metabolize codeine to an extensive degree could result in a 30 mg dose yielding 4 mg of morphine.

 Chemistry

-While codeine can be directly extracted from opium, its original source, most codeine is synthesized from the much more abundant morphine through the process of O-methylation, through a process first completed in the late 20th century by Robert C. Corcoran and Junning Ma.
+While codeine can be directly extracted from opium, its source, most codeine is synthesized from the much more abundant morphine through the process of O-methylation, through a process first completed in the late 20th century by Robert C. Corcoran and Junning Ma.